jorgebsa/spring-demo/README.md

 AssertJ is an amazing library, and is already included when we import Spring Boot's testing dependency, so that's why it was used in this project.

-What matters here is that we write meaningful and helpful assertions, and AssertJ does a great job at it.
+Writing meaningful and helpful assertions with ease is the goal, and AssertJ does a great job at it.

 ### Why use Testcontainers instead of an embedded database?